740105A 5th January

 City, in September 1974.
 Possibly Honky Tonk Women got a new vocal dub.

 Producers: The Glimmer Twins.
-Sound engineers: Keith Harwood (with
+Sound engineers: Keith Harwood, Reinhold Mack.

 Additional musician: Nicky Hopkins (p, org, string synth)